api7/wasm-nginx-module/README.md

 **context:** *http*

 Select the WASM VM.
 Currently, only wasmtime is supported.
-If the directive is set, the WASM VM won't be enabled.
+If the directive is not set, the WASM VM won't be enabled.

 ## Methods